-The flowers of this plant are borne on thin, flexible stems that can reach up to 1 feet in length.
+The flowers of this plant are borne on thin, flexible stems that can reach up to 1 foot in length.
 The blooms themselves are cup-shaped and range in color from deep purple to lavender.

 It is also tolerant of drought and can withstand periods of neglect.
 However, it does require some afternoon shade in hot climates.

-- Sedeveria Lilac Mist
+Sedeveria Lilac Mist

 Sedeveria ‘Lilac Mist’ is a beautiful, low-growing succulent that forms rosettes of plump, purple leaves.
 This plant is easy to grow and care for, making it a great choice for beginners.

 The soil should be well-draining, as this plant does not like to sit in wet soil.
-Water only when the top inch of soil is dry, and fertilize monthly during the growing season.

 This succulent is tolerant of a wide range of temperatures, from hot summers to cold winters.
 It can even handle some frost, making it a good choice for gardeners in colder climates.
 Sedeveria ‘Lilac Mist’ is also relatively low-maintenance, only needing to be repotted every few years.

 Remember, succulents are low-maintenance plants that are drought tolerant, so they’re perfect for those who want an easy gardening experience.
-And with their vibrant colors, they’ll add some pizzazz to any outdoor space.
+And with their vibrant colors, they’ll add some pizzazz to any indoor or outdoor space.